-Lastly, indoor environmental quality has been a key issue with the design of the new Health and Wellness Center as well as the new downtown college campus and residential building.
+Lastly, indoor environmental quality was a key issue with the design of the new Health and Wellness Center (building #30) as well as the new downtown campus academic and residential buildings.
 IEQ considerations and indoor air quality will remain a priority during planning for all remaining bond and capital improvement projects.

-The college environment is welcoming and accepting to all learners.
+5. The college environment is welcoming and accepting to all learners.

-Lane's Design Guidelines are reviewed annually by the Facilities Council and are primary in efforts to make the physical environment welcoming for all learners (http://www.lanecc.edu/governance/councils/facilities/documents/DesignGuidelines-final-090528_1.pdf).
+Lane's Design Guidelines were developed and are maintained by the Facilities Council.
+The primary goal of the Guidelines is to make Lane's physical environment welcoming for all learners (http://www2.lanecc.edu/governance/councils/facilities/documents/DesignGuidelines-final-090528_1.pdf.
 The Guidelines are based on two overarching principles:

-- Buildings and open spaces should reflect and promote the College's Mission, Vision and Core Values. - Buildings and open spaces should provide a welcoming, safe and pedestrianoriented campus that values both the natural world and artistic expression and integrates them into the built environment.
+- Buildings and open spaces should reflect and promote the College's Mission, Vision and Core Values. - Buildings and open spaces should provide a welcoming, safe and pedestrianoriented campus that values both the natural world and artistic expression, and integrates them into the built environment.

-New buildings such as the Health and Wellness Center provide student gathering spaces that facilitate engagement outside of classes and contributes significantly to student learning.
+New buildings such as the Health and Wellness Center provide student gathering spaces that facilitate engagement outside of classes and contribute significantly to student learning.

 Lane's Native American Longhouse has been completed and provides a welcoming place for the instruction of Native American languages and history, as well as a home for cultural events throughout the year.
-The new Health and Wellness Center, completed bond projects, upcoming bond projects that are in early stages of planning, and projects that were recently completed using state stimulus funds, bring substantial improvements in creating and enhancing facilities so they are inviting, welcoming to learners, and contribute to learning.
+The new Health and Wellness Center, completed bond projects, upcoming bond projects that are in early stages of planning, and projects that were recently completed using state stimulus funds, create and substantially improve facilities so they are welcoming to learners and contribute to learning.

-Building 10 was recently completely renovated and it provides spaces outside the class room that are welcoming and inviting while also encouraging students to gather and share instructional class material, present, and learn in an open facility format with high exposed ceilings and a flexible multipurpose use accessible space.
+Building 10 was recently completely renovated and it provides spaces outside the classroom that are welcoming while also encouraging students to gather and share instructional class material, make presentations, and learn in an open facility format with high exposed ceilings and a flexible multipurpose use, accessible space.
 A new elevator and new accessibility ramps were installed as part of this project to accent the theme of access for all.